Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Introduction

 \item Due to the complexity and the large size of our formulated problem, i.e., a large number of sensors and targets, or a long time horizon, we propose two algorithms: a sensor allocation algorithm and a distributed multi-agent path planning algorithm, to deal with the problem.
 Using the sensor-target distance and the duration that a target has not been observed, the former allocates cameras to targets to shorten the duration of observing all the targets.
 Subsequently, the latter employs regret-matching learning so that the sensors create their trajectory as individual agents in a multi-agent system.
 In our online-learning process, we use a forgetting factor to make the proposed distributed algorithm converge quickly to a correlated equilibrium, similar to our previous work~\cite{Long2022}.

 \item We evaluate the performance using computational experiments that extend scenarios from the literature by several orders of magnitude.
-The results demonstrate the efficiency of the proposed approach in situational awareness improvement and observation duration.
+The results demonstrate the efficiency of our proposed approach to achieve situational awareness, especially in scenarios involving many cameras and targets.

 \end{enumerate}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:system model} presents the system model, including a dynamic model and a measurement model, while Section~\ref{sec:problem formulation} describes the problem formulation for sensor allocation and path planning over a time horizon.
 Then, we describe in Section~\ref{sec:proposed scheme} our multi-sensor allocation algorithm and our distributed multi-agent path planning algorithm.
 Section~\ref{sec:experiment results} reports on our experiments to illustrate the efficiency of the proposed approach.
 Finally, we summarize the paper in Section~\ref{sec:conclusion}.